 Skull Base Surgery

-The base of the skull is made up of bones and cartilage that support the brain and form the eye sockets, nose cavity, parts of the sinus, and inner ear.
+The skull base contains bones and cartilage that support the brain and form the eye sockets, nose cavity, parts of the sinus, and inner ear.
 This complex area is where the brain, spinal cord, nerves, and blood vessels converge, making skull base surgery very delicate.
 Skull base tumors and diseases can affect the brain, vision, hearing, strength, balance, sensation, and coordination if not properly treated.

 Why Choose Us

-Augusta University Health’s Skull Base Surgery Center is the only integrated, multidisciplinary program to serve Augusta, Georgia and the surrounding area with decades of experience and cutting-edge treatments.
+We have the only integrated, multidisciplinary program serving the Augusta, Georgia and the surrounding area with decades of experience and cutting-edge treatments.
 We offer:

 - Advanced procedures: We are experts in minimally invasive endoscopic skull base surgery, a technology that has revolutionized the management of many types of skull base tumors allowing surgeons to remove tumors that were once inoperable.